 Life certificates to claim State Pension abroad

-British Embassies and Consulates cannot witness signatures on your life certificate if you are claiming a British pension abroad, including those required by the Department of Work and Pensions.
+If you are claiming a British pension abroad, including those required by the Department of Work and Pensions.
 Please refer to the list of people working in a recognised profession who can witness your life certificate.

 Certificates of good conduct/criminal record checks

 This information is provided as a general guide and is based upon information provided to the embassy/consulate by the relevant local authorities and may be subject to change at any time with little or no notice.
-Accordingly the FCO and the British embassy/consulate general will not be liable for any inaccuracies in this information.
+Accordingly the FCDO and the British embassy/consulate general will not be liable for any inaccuracies in this information.
 For all notarial services, it is the responsibility of the customer to ascertain the precise requirements of the person requesting the notarial service and to satisfy themselves that the service provided by the embassy/consulate will be accepted.